Published online: May 2023

 Microgeneration equipment and other renewable technologies

-4.5.4 Microgeneration equipment and other renewable technologies offer a sustainable proposition when extending and/or altering a residential property.
+4.5.7 Microgeneration equipment and other renewable technologies offer a sustainable proposition when extending and/or altering a residential property.
 However, the suitability of specific equipment and technologies requires consideration in the context of the project undertaking.
-Care must be taken to ensure that all necessary permissions are sought for any equipment or technologies used.
+Advice should therefore be sought from appropriately experienced consultants including, where appropriate, those qualified in building conservation for historic buildings.
+Care must also be taken to ensure that all necessary permissions and consents (see Section 2.5) are sought for any equipment or technologies used.

 Solar Photovoltaics (PV panels) and solar thermal equipment: PV panels use photovoltaic cells to capture sunlight which is directly converted to electricity.
 Solar thermal equipment use sunrays to generate and store heat.
 The stored heat can then be used to generate electricity but more usually solar thermal technologies are used to heat water.